Gay Star News meets with Pan Idraet’s chairperson Paul Brummitt to get the low-down on one of Denmark’s leading community sports organisations.

 The largest is aquatics, which goes by the name of Copenhagen Mermates.
 There are over 150 members who swim, play water polo and do triathlon.
 Then come badminton and dancing each with around 100 members, down to the smallest which is currently golf, but they are growing fast.
 Astanga Yoga is also a success story – their membership is increasing and their prominence in the club has become quite large despite starting barely two years ago.

-Thirty years is a remarkable milestone for Pan Idraet and must make it one of the oldest LGBT sports organizations in the world.
+Being established for over 30 years is a remarkable milestone for Pan Idraet and must make it one of the oldest LGBT sports organisations in the world.
 Is there still a need for Pan Idraet in the Denmark of today?